lm-pakkanen/wp-shipping-labels/README.md

 Once the information has been set, navigate to: CP -> WooCommerce -> Orders.

 Open any order.
-On the right hand side of the Order controls will be a box labeled "Print shipping label".
+On the right-hand side of the Order controls will be a box labeled "Print shipping label".
 If the order was requested with Priority shipping, click the "PRIORITY shipping" checkbox.
 Additionally, you may enter any custom data into the custom fields.

-Clic the button at the bottom, and volá.
+Click the button at the bottom, and volá.